elasticio/api-docs/source/includes/_recipes.md

 }
 ```

-This resource allows you to create a new recipe with required trigger/action fields.
+This resource allows you to create a new recipe.

 ### HTTP Request